buu342/buu342.me/blog/projects/markdown/01-SGIIndySleeper.md

 ![Chassis fit test](images/01-SGIIndySleeper/ChassisFitTest.jpg)
 </p>

 The box is almost perfect, if you look at the bottom left you will notice that one of the PSU holes is cracked.
-It was my fault for putting them so close to the PUS vent hole.
+It was my fault for putting them so close to the PSU vent hole.

 ### Chassis Modifications